Books that have changed the way I eat

 This is a great book for those new to the concepts of traditional food or those wanting to deepen their understanding of why they should choose to abandon the Standard American Diet and what to eat instead.

-I found this book filled in the cracks for the parts of Traditional Foods that were still “˜unbelievable’ to me.
-I love to recommend Real Food to people that I meet that are ready to learn about how and why to eat traditional foods but would find Nourishing Traditions a bit intimidating.
+I found this book filled in the cracks for the parts of Traditional Foods that were still “unbelievable” to me.
+I love to recommend Real Food to people that I meet that are ready to learn about how and why to eat traditional foods but would find Nourishing Traditions a bit out of their comfort zone.

 At the age of 31, a few months after the birth of my first child, my very first cavity was discovered.
 Not bad, I thought, and dutifully got my Mcfilling from the McDenist who did my bi-annual McCleanings and accepted my McDental insurance.